-First and foremost, Utah's Motor Carrier Division is committed to the safety of our roads, with special emphasis on commercial motor vehicles through driver and vehicle inspections, investigations, new entrant safety audits, traffic enforcement (provided by our Utah Highway Patrol partnership), and public education and outreach programs.
-Although our ultimate goal is "Zero Fatalities" the reduction of our current results are necessary first.
+UDOT Motor Carrier Division is committed to safety, and we won't rest until we achieve zero crashes, zero injuries, and zero fatalities involving large trucks and buses.
+We are committed to the safety of our roads, with special emphasis on commercial motor vehicles through driver and vehicle inspections, investigations, new entrant safety audits, traffic enforcement (provided by our Utah Highway Patrol partnership), and public education and outreach programs.
+Although our ultimate goal is "Zero Crashes, Injuries, and Fatalities" the reduction of our current results are necessary first